Hyo-jo Jang (장효조)

 Hyo-jo Jang was a four-time Korea Baseball Organization batting champion and one-time MVP, reigning as the all-time KBO leader in average at the time of the league's 30th anniversary.

 Jang had a notable amateur career before the start of pro ball in South Korea.
-He was on the South Korean national teams that won Bronze in the 1978 Amateur World Series, Silver in the 1980 Amateur World Series and Gold in the 1982 Amateur World Series for a trifecta of medals.
+He was on the South Korean national teams that won Gold in the 1977 Intercontinental Cup, Bronze in the 1978 Amateur World Series, Silver in the 1980 Amateur World Series, Silver in the 1981 World Games and Gold in the 1982 Amateur World Series for a trifecta of medals.
+He also was in the 1981 Intercontinental Cup, when they did not get a medal.
 In the 1978 Series, he was only 3 for 21 with a double, 3 runs and 3 RBI as Korea's right fielder, but did draw 7 walks.
 Statistics are unavailable for 1980 and 1982 - in 1982, South Korea won its only Gold in an Amateur World Series.

 Jang made his pro debut in 1983 with the Samsung Lions.
 He hit .369/.475/.618 with 18 homers, 22 steals (in 24 tries), 61 runs and 62 RBI in 92 games.
 He was among the league leaders in practically everything: average (1st, 19 points ahead of Jong-mo Kim), OBP (1st, 65 points ahead of Jong-mo Kim), slugging (1st, 63 points ahead of Man-soo Lee), runs (61, 2nd, 4 behind Hae-chang Lee), triples (tied for 9th with 3), steals (4th, between Hae-chang Lee and Kwang-eun Lee), walks (58, 1st), hits (117, 1st, 3 ahead of Hae-chang Lee), home runs (tied for 3rd, behind Man-soo Lee and Bong-yun Kim), doubles (tied for 8th with 19) and RBI (3rd) in what would be perhaps his best all-around season.
 He won a Gold Glove as one of the KBO's top three overall outfielders, alongside Jong-hoon Park and Jong-mo Kim, but lost both Rookie of the Year (to Jong-hoon Park) and MVP (to Man-soo Lee).